shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 CURE-E projects are opportunities for learning!
 You may not end up with your expected outcome, or you may need to try various approaches before finding one that works.
 When it comes to research and projects with unknown outcomes, this is normal -- you will be faced with failure and the need for iteration all the time in the real world (if you aren't already familiar...).
 In academic research, all results can contribute new knowledge and insight, even if they are not the results you wanted or expected.
 In software development, a project is rarely ever "finished" -- it is a continuous process of refining, enhancing, and adapting to meet evolving requirements, and regular improvements are key to providing the best possible user experience.<br>

 With that in mind, your grade for this project will not be based on your results matching an expected or predetermined outcome.
-Rather, your grade will be based on a variety of final deliverables (a working program, a README guide, presentation (part 1 and 2), visual representation, and self-assessment), as well as your iterative work in the process of completing the project (entrepreneurial mindset discussion response, in-class QFT activity, your proposal, and regular commits to your CSCI211 git repo).
+Rather, your grade will be based on a variety of final deliverables (a working program, a README guide, presentation (part 1 and 2), visual representation, and self-assessment), as well as your iterative work in the process of completing the project (entrepreneurial mindset discussion response, in-class QFT activity, your proposal, and regular git commits to your CSCI211 git repo).
 I will consider your ability to generate innovative ideas, adapt to challenges, and write a program to solve a problem that you have not encountered before.

 ## Attitude